-2. DESIGN
+3. DESIGN

 Agree upon, develop and document the key elements of the training in a project outline, including defining the target audience, learning outcomes, key content, methodology, timeframe, monitoring and evaluation strategy, communication strategy, work plan and budget.
 Also establish a peer review group.
+The Working Paper series also develops guidelines for integrating gender-transformative evaluation and feminist pedagogies in the Design phase of the training cycle.